neuro-team-femto/jones/examples/README.md

 }
 ```

+**Caution**:
-**Caution**: the properties `"keyAlt1` and `keyAlt2` have to map actual keyboard letter keys, they are used as is to collect the participant decision.
+* the properties `"keyAlt1` and `keyAlt2` have to map actual keyboard letter keys, they are used as is to collect the participant decision.
+* the properties `"labelAlt1` and `labelAlt2` are used in the CSV result file for 1-inverval experiments (`response` value), that's why currently you should not put a comma in these values or they will break CSV formatting

-An additional `wording.new.json` file has to be provided for the participant creation page (only available if `allowCreate` is true), please check `examples/sound_xp/config/wording.new.json`.
+5. An additional `wording.new.json` file has to be provided for the participant creation page (only available if `allowCreate` is true), please check `examples/sound_int2/config/wording.new.json`.

-5. Put assets to be tested in `experiment_3/assets`.
+6. Put assets to be tested in `experiment_3/assets`.
 For each *asset* file (sound or image) there MUST be a *definition* file respecting the following conditions:
 * for a given sound or image, the asset and definition files have an identical name but a different extension.
 For instance the asset `gomot_a.0001.eq.wav` is paired with its definition `gomot_a.0001.eq.txt` (definition extension are always `txt`)
 * definition files are CSV formatted, with comma-separated headers on their first line
 * in the same experiment, all definition files share the same headers (implying that all `experiment_3/assets/*.txt` start with the same first line, defining headers)